MorceNOX/cat-reader/README.md

 sudo dnf install poppler-utils
 ```

  `jq` and `newt` is normally already installed on most ditros, but if not, you have to install these packages to make the application able to read configuration files and to display the menus properly.
-They are external common features used by the configuration options.
+They are external common features used by the configuration options. `jq` reads and parses `JSON` configuration files ant the `newt` package provides the command `whiptail` used to generate the sub-menus in this application.

- In `Debian` or `Ubuntu` you can install it by typing:
+ In `Debian` or `Ubuntu` you install them by typing:
 ```
 sudo apt install jq newt
 ```

- In `Fedora` or `CentOS` you just type:
+ In `Fedora` or `CentOS` you type:
 ```
 sudo dnf install jq newt
 ```